a-kushnir/x-stocks/README.md

 # Install packages
 $ yarn install

-# Run mirgations
+# Create the database, loads the schema, and initialize it with the seed data
-$ rails db:migrate
+$ rails db:setup

 # Run the app
 $ rails s